spinnaker/igor/README.md

 In your configuration block (either in igor.yml, igor-local.yml, spinnaker.yml or spinnaker-local.yml), you can define multiple masters blocks by using the list format.

-To authenticate with Gitlab CI create use a [Personal Access Token](https://docs.gitlab.com/ee/security/token_overview.html#personal-access-tokens) with permissions `read_api`.
+To authenticate with Gitlab CI use a [Personal Access Token](https://docs.gitlab.com/ee/security/token_overview.html#personal-access-tokens) with permissions `read_api`.

 ```
 gitlab-ci: